Leave it Better Than You Found It -- It Is Time Embrace Alternative Forms of Agriculture

 Regenerative -- While this is more so an overarching type of agriculture that focuses on holistic practices, it's primary focus is to "leave it better than you found it."
 Most conventional/modern agricultural practices do the opposite, where vital nutrients are not actively replaced in the soil, which eventually leads to barren landscapes (a prime example of this is abandoned orange orchards in Florida, where the soil is categorically dead).

 Over the next months, I will explore these different concepts and alternatives to industrial agriculture, and provide insight onto how these systems can be integrated and established in local communities.
-Regenerative and exonerating Mother Earth is one of my core passions in life, and as I continue on my own life's journey, I want to be able to share the information I've accumulated with the world at large.
+Regenerative agriculture is my core passions in life, and as I continue on my own life's journey, I want to be able to share the information I've accumulated with the world at large.

-I've lived by the mantra "Leave it better than you found it," based on the principle that we are here not to see how much we can take, but to give as much as we can.
-As a child the book, The Giving Tree left a haunting footprint on my heart.
-And while my viewpoints on the world are not quite that extreme, it is vitally important to find that thing that makes your heart catch fire, and when you find others with an ember of the same passion, it is your mission to make their hearts burn ever brighter.
+I've lived by the mantra "Leave it better than you found it," based on the principle that we are here not to see how much we can take, but to give as much as we can in a balanced way.
+As a child the book, The Giving Tree, left a haunting footprint on my heart.
+And while my viewpoints on the world are not quite that extreme, it is vitally important to find that thing that makes your heart catch fire, and when you find others with an ember of that same passion, help them to kindle that fire too.

 Comments